-- The school recognises that pupils at school with medical conditions may need to be supported so that they have full access to the curriculum and wider life of the school, including trips and residential visits. - Some children with medical conditions may be disabled and in this case the school complies with its duties under the Equality Act 2010. - Children with a medical condition requiring support in school will have an Individual Healthcare Plan (IHP) written by the Inclusion Leader/SENCo in consultation with parents.
-The Inclusion Leader/SENCo seeks advice from the School Nurse on all IHPs. - The school's policy for supporting pupils with medical conditions is available from the school office.
+• The school recognises that children at school with medical conditions may need to be supported so that they have full access to the curriculum and wider life of the school, including trips and residential visits.

+- Some children with medical conditions may be disabled and in this case the school complies with its duties under the Equality Act 2010. - Children with a medical condition requiring support in school will have an Individual Healthcare Plan (IHP) written by the SENDCo in consultation with parents. - The school's policy for supporting children with medical conditions is available from the school office.